elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 ## Sample data generation

-The core of the [stream_data][] library is `StreamData`: this module (which will be renamed to `Stream.Data` once the library is merged into Elixir) provides all the functionalities related to generating sample data of many kinds.
+The core of the [stream_data][] library is `StreamData`: this module provides all the functionalities related to generating sample data of many kinds.
 It includes both data generators for data types (like integers or booleans) as well as tools to combine other generators (such as `one_of(list_of_generators)`).

 Developers are not supposed to create generators from scratch, but use the provided generators and the provided combinator functions to compose them.
 An example of a generator is the one returned by `StreamData.integer()`: this function returns a generator that generates integers.
 Generators are infinite streams of terms that implement the `Enumerable` protocol.
 This means we can do operations such as taking terms out of a generator through functions from `Enum` and `Stream`: